Rent vs buy calculator

 Find out more about an advance payment.

 You may qualify for a small loan from the No Interest Loan Scheme (NILS) or the StepUP Loan.
-They can offer you an easy way to get goods without the added stress of interest payments.
+They can be an easy way to get goods without the added stress of interest payments.

 Read more about NILS or StepUP and which loan is right for you on the Good Shepherd Microfinance website.